-“Lifestyle inflation” is the tendency we all have to start spending more as soon we earn more or save more (and sometimes even before that).
+“Lifestyle inflation” is the tendency we all have to start spending more as soon we earn or save more (and sometimes even before that).

-Why do we do that?
+Why do we do this?

-Because we want to keep up with the Joneses.
-We tend to only compare ourselves with people who is “doing better” than us, at least under our lenses.
-Nobody ever said “I am so happy because I have a better life than our neighbours'”.
-But a lot of people say “When I’ll have the same car/house/pool/job the Joneses have, I’ll be happy”.
+We want to keep up with the Joneses.
+We tend to compare ourselves only to people who are “doing better” than us, at least the way we see it.
+Nobody ever said, “I’m so happy I have a better life than my neighbours!”
+But a lot of people say, “When I have the same car/house/pool/job as the Joneses, I’ll be happy!”

-I, victim of myself
+I, Victim of Myself